-Filtering is the way the request XML packet indicates the object (a web user or several) to which the operation will be applied.
-The request XML packet filters web user accounts using a special <filter> node.
+Filtering is the way the request XML packet indicates the object (a LP or several) to which the operation will be applied.
+The request XML packet filters LPs using a special filter node.

 Parameters, nested in the filter node are called filtering rule.
 A filter contains as many different filtering rule types as the number of different parameters nested in the XML presentation of the filter node.
 A single operation can use only parameters of the same type in the filtering rule.

-The filter for this operator is presented by type logRotationFilterType (
+The filter for this operator is presented by type LocaleFilterType (

 If an operation in a request packet uses filters, the filter-id node is nested in a response packet.
 It returns the filtering rule parameter.
-If one of the following values was set as a filter rule parameter, it is returned in the filter-id node of the response packet.
+If LP name was set as a filter rule parameter, it is returned in the filter-id node of the response packet.

-It is done to trace request parameters in case of error.
+It is done to trace the request parameters in case of error.
 Data type: anySimple.